Hamilton Beach 10-Cup Review

 Chopping

-The Hamilton Beach 10-Cup did very well in our chopping metric, earning a 7 out of 10 for its solid performance at chopping onions, carrots, and almonds.
-This model actually tied with a much more expensive model for the second highest score overall in this metric.
-You can see the results in the following chart.
+The Hamilton Beach 10-Cup did very well in our chopping metric, earning a high score for its solid performance at chopping onions, carrots, and almonds.
+It performed on par with some of our higher scoring models, which is notable.

-In addition to the food chopping tests, we timed how long the blade would remain spinning when the "Pulse" button was released, to see how much control you had over the amount of chopping.
+In addition to the food chopping tests, we timed how long the blade would remain spinning when the “Pulse” button was released to see how much control you had over the amount of chopping.
 This model earned extra points by stopping immediately.
-The Hamilton Beach 10-Cup did an alright job chopping onions, about equal to the Braun
+The Hamilton Beach did an alright job chopping onions.

 Mixing

-This model did about average in our mixing metric, deserving a 5 out of 10 for its performance.
+This model didn't do the best in our mixing metric.
 We mixed up a batch of pizza dough, pie crust dough, and mayonnaise in this food processor and compared the results to its peers to come up with scores.

 Pureeing

-The Hamilton Beach 10-Cup earned an 8 out of 10 for its superior pureeing performance, tying for the top score overall.
+The Hamilton Beach earns a high score for its superior pureeing performance, tying for one of the top scores.
 We made hummus, tomato sauce, nut butter, and applesauce in each machine and had a panel compare the quality of the final product.
-We also conducted a leak test, seeing if any water leaked out when the food processor was filled to the maximum fill line and the motor engaged.
-The scores for each model are shown in the following chart.
+We also conducted a leak test to see if water leaked when we filled the food processor to the maximum fill line and the motor engaged.

-This leak test did not go well for this model.
-The Hamilton Beach 10-Cup earned the second-worst score, leaking water everywhere.
+This leak test did not go well for this model, as it leaked water everywhere.

-In direct contrast to that terrible performance, the Hamilton Beach 10-Cup made the best hummus of any food processor we tested, with a unanimous decision by our panel of tasters.
-It also made excellent nut butter, on par with the Breville, though the top did wobble like crazy while it was grinding.
+In direct contrast to that terrible performance, the Hamilton Beach made some of the best hummus of any food processor we tested, with a unanimous decision by our panel of tasters.
+It also made excellent nut butter, on par with the Breville, though the top wobbled like crazy while it was grinding.
 This food processor continued its stellar performance in our tomato sauce test, creating the ideal consistency sauce after 30 seconds of pureeing, the exact amount called for in the recipe.
-Its performance dropped a little with the applesauce, but it was still great.
+It also made decent applesauce.

 Shredding

-Our shredding test consisted of grading the quality of shredded cheese, potatoes, and carrots produced by each machine, as well as comparing the level of shredding adjustability present on the blade of each machine.
-The Hamilton Beach 10-Cup delivered an above average performance, meriting it a 6 out of 10 for this metric.
+Our shredding test consisted of grading the quality of shredded cheese, potatoes, and carrots produced by each machine and comparing the level of shredding adjustability present on the blade of each machine.

-We did need to trim our peeled potatoes to fit in the feed tube, but the quality of the shredded potatoes was very high, on par with the Cuisinart Elite.
-There were two smaller chunks that became trapped above the blade, dropping this model's score slightly.
+We needed to trim our peeled potatoes to fit in the feed tube, but the quality of the shredded potatoes was very high.
+Two smaller chunks became trapped above the blade, dropping this model's score slightly.

-The shredded carrots were a little on the wet side, not nearly as crisp as the Cuisinart Custom but the shred size was decently even.
-Once again, there were two small pieces that remained un-shredded.
+The shredded carrots were a little on the wet side, not nearly as crisp as the Cuisinart Custom 14, but the shred size was decently even.
+Once again, two small pieces remained un-shredded.

-The 2lb block of cheese did require trimming to fit in the feed tube, but the shredded cheese produced was slightly above average, with nice looking cheese strands and a good cheese strand to crumble ratio.
+The two-pound block of cheese did require trimming to fit in the feed tube, but the shredded cheese produced was slightly above average, with nice-looking cheese strands and a good cheese strand to crumble ratio.
 This model only had a medium shred setting.

 Slicing

-This model offers no adjustability on slice thickness, so you get what you get.
-This model did not do well at slicing tomatoes, basically destroying them.
+There is no way to adjust slice thickness with this device, so you get what you get.
+Unfortunately, it basically destroyed our tomatoes rather than slicing them.
 The entire inside of the tomato was flung against the bowl, leaving only a shell behind.
 We had to cut the tomatoes to fit them into the feed tube, and it appeared this severely impacted slice quality.

-This food processor did substantially better with zucchini, creating slices on par with the Elemental.
-The cuts weren't quite as clean as we would have hoped.
+It sliced potatoes effectively, but the slices were a bit rough and had lots of taper.
+It did substantially better with zucchini, creating slices on par with the Cuisinart Elemental 13-Cup, but the cuts weren't quite as clean as we would have liked.

 Cleaning

 The final aspect of our testing echoed that of actually cooking: dishes and cleanup.
 We rated these products on how much of a pain they were to clean after being used, something we had lots of experience with after all of the previous tests.
-The Hamilton Beach 10-Cup was about average, not the easiest but not giving us any grief either.
+The Hamilton Beach wasn't the easiest to clean, but it didn't give us much grief, either.

-The Hamilton Beach 10-Cup is the best food processor that you can get for its price and the only one in our test that scored well while costing less than a hundred bucks.
-While it did have some major drawbacks, it should do a great job for most food prep tasks — just as long as it's not something that can leak out.
+The Hamilton Beach 10-Cup is one of the best food processors in its price class.
+If you've got less than a hundred bucks to shell out for a food processor, we think this is your best bet.
+While it had some significant drawbacks, it should do a great job for most food prep tasks — just as long as it's not something that can leak out.